HMS Donovan (album)

-HMS Donovan is the ninth studio album, and tenth album overall, from British singer-songwriter Donovan.
+HMS Donovan is the ninth studio album, and tenth album overall, from Scottish singer-songwriter Donovan.
 It marks the second album of Donovan's children's music, after the For Little Ones portion of A Gift from a Flower to a Garden.
 HMS Donovan is the second double album of Donovan's career, and was released in the UK only, in July 1971 (Dawn Records DNLD 4001 (stereo)).

-History
+Background

 After the release of the 1970 album Open Road that Donovan recorded with the band of the same name, he and his bandmates embarked on an international tour, partially by boat.
 Intending to sail around the world for one year, Donovan became homesick and ended the tour early, returning to the UK where he married his longtime affection Linda Lawrence (once girlfriend of Brian Jones) in October 1970.
-When Linda became pregnant with their first child, Donovan began working to complete a children's album that would eventually contain recordings spanning from July 1968 to 1971.
+When Linda became pregnant with their first child, Donovan began working to complete a children's album that would eventually contain recordings spanning from June 1968 to 1971.

+Songs and recording

-Donovan had started to conceive of this album as early as 1968.
-During a session with Paul McCartney that year, he outlined the start to the album by describing an echoey pump organ and a man shouting in Italian announcing a string of circus acts that would then fade out into "The Walrus and The Carpenter".
-He also played "Mr. Wind" and "The Unicorn" for McCartney, who had recently finished recording "Blackbird".
+Donovan began to conceive of the project as early as 1968, as an acoustic children's album named Moon in Capricorn, to be similar in style to the For Little Ones disc of 1967's A Gift from a Flower to a Garden.
+A number of songs written or recorded for this project in 1968-9 would eventually make the album, one of the first being "Lord of the Reedy River", recorded with a light jazz backing during the May 1968 Hurdy Gurdy Man sessions and performed by Donovan in the 1969 film If It's Tuesday, This Must Be Belgium.
+HMS Donovan would feature a re-recorded version of the song with just Donovan and his guitar, similar to the film version.
+A June 1968 BBC session yielded a medley of "The Unicorn" and his adaptation of Edward Lear's "The Owl and the Pussycat", which share the same melody.
+The "Unicorn" medley, "Lord of the Reedy River" and his adaptation of Yeats' "The Song of the Wandering Aengus" were performed during shows in the fall 1968 North American tour.
+During a recording session with Paul McCartney in November, he outlined the start to the album by describing an echoey pump organ and a man shouting in Italian announcing a string of circus acts that would then fade out into "The Walrus and The Carpenter".
+He also played "The Unicorn" and another new song, "Mr. Wind", for McCartney.
 A demo of "Mr. Wind" was recorded after the Barabajagal sessions in a lower register and without the voice effects.
-The original lyrics of the song were printed on the British version of Sunshine Superman, four years before the release of HMS Donovan.
+Another late 1968 BBC session yielded "In an Old Fashioned Picture Book", while "Little Ben" was performed for French television in January 1969.
+"Voyage of the Moon" was also written at this time and first given to Mary Hopkin, who recorded it along with "Lord of the Reedy River" during the late 1968 sessions for Post Card.